vendigo/ace-mybatis/README.md

 ## Configuration

-There are two ways to configure ace-mybatis: declare each mapper explicitly (via AceMapperFactory) or setup auto discovering (via AceMapperScannerConfigurer).
+There are two ways to configure ace-mybatis: declare each mapper explicitly or setup auto discovering.

 ### Explicit mapper creation